First Data Global Leasing, or FDGL, is the equipment leasing arm of processing giant First Data, now Fiserv.

 Like most things in credit card processing, there’s no single answer to “how much does FDGL cost?”
 The company will set pricing and contract terms individually for your business, based on the machine(s) you choose and other factors.

 You’ll pay a fixed monthly fee, which is separate from any monthly fees for your merchant account.
 Additionally, many leasing companies (including FDGL) require you carry insurance on the leased equipment.
 First Data does not include insurance in its equipment lease rates by default so you’ll need to purchase insurance yourself or opt in to the equipment protection program.
-The company requires proof of insurance, as noted in this screenshot from the Global Leasing FAQ.
+The company requires proof of insurance, as noted in this screenshot from the Global Leasing FAQ, no longer available online.

 In the cases we’ve seen, FDGL leases are quite expensive.
 It would be lower cost to purchase a machine outright, even if you need to save up for a couple months to do so.
 How much more expensive are leases?
-They’re often double or triple the cost to purchase the same machine outright, but they can be even more expensive.
+They’re often double or triple the cost to purchase the same machine outright, but they can be even more expensive in the most egregious cases.

 We’ve had the benefit of reviewing FDGL leasing contracts over the years.
 In one recent example, FDGL offered a Clover Mini at $43.93 per month for 36 months.
 The lease also included a $150 assignment fee, essentially an application fee.